Jerusalem: Israeli-Palestinian Conflict – Part Twenty One

 From 1517 until the First World War, it was part of the Ottoman Empire.
 Since the 1860s, Jews have formed the largest religious group in the city and since around 1887 Jews have been in the majority.

 In the 19th century, European powers vied for influence in the city, usually on the basis of extending protection over Christian churches and Holy Places.
-A number of these countries also established consulates in Jerusalem.
-In 1917 and following the First World War, Great Britain was in control of Jerusalem; from 1923 as part of the Mandate of Palestine.
+A number of these countries also established consulates.
+In 1917 and following the First World War, Great Britain was in control as part of the Mandate of Palestine. (starting in 1923)

 In the Partition of Palestine, Jerusalem was established as a corpus separatum, or a “separated body” with a special legal and political status, administered by the United Nations.
 While many states accepted the newly formed Israeli state in 1948, none recognized its sovereignty over Jerusalem generally citing the UN resolutions which called for an international status for the city.

-There are differing legal and diplomatic positions on Jerusalem held within the international community.
-No country in the world except for Israel has recognized Jerusalem as Israel’s capital.
+There are differing legal and diplomatic positions held within the international community.
+Only the United States has recognized Jerusalem as Israel’s capital.
 Many do not recognize it as a city that is properly Israel’s.
-Many UN member states formally adhere to the United Nations proposal that Jerusalem should have an international (autonomous or semi-autonomous city-state that is separate from the direct supervision of any single nation-state) status.
+Many UN member states formally adhere to the United Nations proposal of international (autonomous or semi-autonomous city-state that is separate from the direct supervision of any single nation-state) status.